You are here:

 Flashing lights can make people nervous; red lights can be frustrating; but flashing lights and red lights together can get the attention of drivers -- and that is exactly what is needed to keep walkers and bikers safe on City streets.

-To help enhance pedestrian safety, the City of Burnsville, along with partners at Dakota County, Minnesota Department of Transportation (MnDOT), Independent School District 196 and Fairview Ridges Hospital, is installing new crosswalk technology at major areas of concern.
+To help enhance pedestrian safety, the City of Burnsville, along with state and local partners, has installed new crosswalk technology at some areas with increased levels of concern.

-Push-button activated pedestrian crossing signs, with borders that illuminate and flash LED lights to make it easier for drivers to see when a pedestrian is attempting to cross their lane of traffic
+Pedestrian crossing signs with push button-activated flashing LED lights make it easier for drivers to see when a pedestrian is attempting to cross.

 Rectangular Rapid-Flashing Beacons (RRFB)